httpwg/wg-materials/ietf94/minutes.md

 ekr: ultimately thinks it's fine

-mnot: may send call for adoption on this, will see if ekr is willing to edit
+mnot: may send call for adoption on this, will see if Erik N is willing to edit

 ekr: is this a doc that doesn't req https?  it wud be attracitve to go to goog and they send you frame with all this info -- is fine over https -- but if plain http isn't ok